microsoft/ApplicationInsights-Kubernetes/dev/F5WebApi/Readme.md

     kubectl create -f ./k8s.yml
     ```

-1. Port forward for pod for local testing:
+1. Port forward to the pod for local testing:

     ```shell
     // Port forwarding from 127.0.0.1:8080 => 80